-- 2 lbs boneless, skinless chicken thighs or breasts
+- 2 pounds boneless, skinless chicken thighs or breasts

-- 3/4 tsp salt (you can use less if salt sensitive, but don't cut it completely - the salt is a key component of the flavor here)
+- 3/4 teaspoon salt (you can use less if salt sensitive, but don't cut it completely - the salt is a key component of the flavor here)

-- 3 tbsp extra virgin olive oil, (for chicken breasts) - plus 1 tbsp for brushing the baking sheet
+- 3 tablespoons extra virgin olive oil, (for chicken breasts) - plus 1 tbsp for brushing the baking sheet

 For Boneless Skinless Chicken Thighs